git-pull/tao-of-tmux/manuscript/00-foreword.md

 Formatted text `like this` is source code.

 Formatted text with a $ in front is a terminal command. `$ echo 'like this'`.
-This means you type that text right into the console, without the dollar character.
+The text can be typed into the console, without the dollar character.
 For more information on the meaning of the "dollar prompt", check out [*What is the origin of the UNIX $ (dollar) prompt?*](https://superuser.com/questions/57575/what-is-the-origin-of-the-unix-dollar-prompt) on Super User.